 Now, one quick aside is that leather types make a world of difference!

 There is a vast difference between FULL grain cowhide and what is known as "genuine leather".

-Moving down in terms of leather grades, you next get to Split Leathers - which are often known as "Genuine Leather" or Bicast Leather (sometimes also referred to as Bycast) and combine the leftover 'splits' of the cowhide and, in some cases, use a combination of leather and plastic materials.
+Moving down in terms of leather grades, you next get to Split Leathers, a very low quality leather.
+Also often known as "Genuine Leather" or Bicast Leather (sometimes also referred to as Bycast) and combine the leftover 'splits' of the cowhide and, in some cases, use a combination of leather and cheap plastic materials.

 Bonded Leathers are even worse and made from leather scraps, in combination with polyurethane to create a leather-like material, sometimes known as reconstituted leather or blended leather.

 It is more like the 'particle board of the leather world,' as one leather expert has called it.

 Lastly, 'Faux' Leather is entirely synthetic and made from PVC and other chemical compounds.

 The manufacturers of low-price, mass-leather furniture are VERY GOOD at marketing these HORRIBLE leather imitators with very misleading terminology.